plumed-nest/plumed-nest/contribute.md

 Contributing to PLUMED-NEST is free and easy.
 It is enough to provide the following information in the form at the bottom of this page.
 All fields are required, unless otherwise specified.

-* __plumeDnest ID:__ please select *"new"* for a new submission, or your plumeDnest ID in case of resubmission/update of an existing project
+* __plumID:__ please select *"new"* for a new submission, or your plumID in case of resubmission/update of an existing project
 * __Project name:__ the name of your project
 * __URL:__ the location of the zipped archive containing all the files needed to reproduce your PLUMED-enhanced simulation or analysis
 * __PLUMED input files (optional):__ list of non-standard PLUMED input file names, i.e. different from `plumed*.dat`